Accelerated Sequential Posterior Inference via Reuse for Gravitational-Wave Analyses

 Ideally, existing results would inform subsequent analyses.
-Naively using an earlier posterior as the prior for a new analysis breaks model comparison, since priors must remain consistent across models.
-Instead, one must look to an algorithm that can incorporate existing samples and still produce unbiased estimates of the posterior distribution and Bayesian evidence.
-Current analyses typically use nested sampling~\cite{Skilling:2004pqw,Skilling:2006gxv} which produces robust estimates of both the posterior and evidence but can take hours to days~\cite{Veitch:2014wba,Romero-Shaw:2020owr}.
-Many efforts have sought to accelerate inference~\cite{Williams:2021qyt,Williams:2023ppp,Chua:2019wwt,Gabbard:2019rde,Dax:2022pxd,Fairhurst:2023idl}, yet these require analyses to restart from the prior when changing the model, fail when the initial and target posteriors occupy different regions of parameter space or do not provide robust evidence estimates at comparable cost~\cite{Hogg:2017akh,Lange:2018pyp,Wolfe:2022nkv,Prathaban:2024rmu}.
+Naively using a previous posterior as the prior for a new analysis double counts data which, if uncorrected, breaks model comparison via Bayes factors or posterior odds and leads to overly narrow posterior confidence intervals.
+Therefore, we require an algorithm that can incorporate existing samples while still producing unbiased posterior and Bayesian evidence estimates.
+Current analyses typically use nested sampling~\cite{Skilling:2004pqw,Skilling:2006gxv} which estimates both the posterior and evidence but can take hours to days~\cite{Veitch:2014wba,Romero-Shaw:2020owr}.
+Many efforts have sought to directly accelerate inference~\cite{Williams:2021qyt,Williams:2023ppp,Chua:2019wwt,Gabbard:2019rde,Dax:2022pxd,Fairhurst:2023idl} but these methods do not leverage existing results.
+The standard approach for reusing posteriors within gravitational-wave inference is importance sampling~\cite{Ashton:2025xba}, however, this fails when the initial and target distributions differ substantially.
+More sophisticated methods include RIFT~\cite{Lange:2018pyp} and Posterior Repartitioning~\cite{Prathaban:2024rmu}, which can both be seeded from existing samples but require similar support to the posterior or fail when the distributions are disjoint~\cite{Prathaban:2026kft}.
+Methods based on \gls{mcmc}~\cite{Hogg:2017akh} and \gls{ptmcmc}~\cite{2005PCCP....7.3910E} have also been explored~\cite{Ashton:2021anp,Wolfe:2022nkv,Falxa:2022yrm,Littenberg:2023xpl,Korsakova:2024sut}.
+While \gls{ptmcmc} can provide evidence estimates, gravitational-wave applications have not generally emphasized accurate evidence calculation, and robustness depends sensitively on choices such as the temperature ladder and mixing efficiency.

 Here we present a novel framework: \gls{aspire}.
 Instead of discarding existing results and repeating full analyses, posterior samples and the evidence estimate obtained under one model are updated to unbiased posterior samples and an evidence estimate under a new model.
-This approach remains valid even when the two posteriors occupy different regions of parameter space or when new parameters must be introduced, making it possible to extend existing analyses to include additional physical effects, such as extending existing results to include the effects of orbital eccentricity~\cite{Peters:1963ux}, or to confront entire families of modified-gravity hypotheses with data~\cite{Krishnendu:2021fga}. \Gls{aspire} thus enables repeated reanalyses via sequential reuse of existing results.
+This approach remains valid even when the two posteriors occupy different regions of parameter space or when new parameters are introduced, enabling extensions to additional physical effects (e.g., orbital eccentricity~\cite{Peters:1963ux}) and families of modified-gravity hypotheses~\cite{Krishnendu:2021fga}. \Gls{aspire} thus enables repeated reanalyses via sequential reuse of existing results.